Berkeley-CS61B/website-fa23/materials/proj/proj2a/index.md

          Start Year: 2000
          End Year: 2020

-5. Now open `ngordnet.main.DummyHistoryTextHandler`, you'll see a `handle` method.
+5. Now open `main.DummyHistoryTextHandler`, you'll see a `handle` method.
 This is called whenever the user clicks the `History (Text)` button.
 The expected behavior should instead be that when the user clicks `History (Text)` for the prompt above, the following text should be displayed: